Skip to main content

 Eventual consistency

-The API is eventually consistent, meaning a that when reading immediately after a write operations may not reflect the written changes immediately.
+The API is eventually consistent, meaning that when reading immediately after a write operation, the read may not reflect the written changes immediately.
 This client is designed to eliminate the hurdles of eventual consistency if used correctly.
 Always use the object returned by write operations.

 Incorrect - Error not found